 Another favourite pickpocket technique is to spill a drink on you.
 The pickpocket will mop you up with a tissue and at the same time rob you.
 Don’t let strangers get too close to you!

 Don’t show off your valuables.
 It is better to use your mobile phone in a safe place than in front of everyone.
 Remove your jewellery before travelling.
-Never wear it in the Metro but put it back on when you arrive at the opera.
+Never wear it in the Paris Metro, but put it back on when you arrive at the Opera.

-A lot of children under 15 are pickpockets working for their parents.
+Be aware that a lot of children under 15 are pickpockets working for their parents.
 Why?
 Because if they are caught by the police, the police can do nothing with them as they are under the age limit.
 So basically, there is no risk for them.

 Let me know your experiences of the Metro at Paris.
 How was it for you?